jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

-### Feb 10th 2021 - Working, has been tested on DOGE/BTC (Kraken & Binance), DOGE/GBP (Binance), successfully made a 17% return from Elon's latest Doge tweet
+### Feb 10th 2021 - has been tested on DOGE/BTC (Kraken & Binance), DOGE/GBP, BTC/GBP (Binance), successfully made a 17% return from Elon's latest Doge tweet

 The idea is to buy crypto using a Twitter trigger and sell after a user specified time / price / % gain e.g. when Elon musk tweets about Dogecoin